bluegrassdigital/wordpress-azure-docker/OPERATIONS.md

 #### Azure App Service deployment guidance
 - Use immutable per-build tags in production (e.g., `bluegrassdigital/wordpress-azure-sync:8.3-build-<git-sha>`), or pin by digest.
 Avoid `:latest`, `:stable`, and `:<full-php-version>` if you require strict immutability.
-- For zero-downtime, deploy to a staging slot with Health check enabled (e.g., `/` or `/healthz`) and swap once healthy.
+- For zero-downtime, deploy to a staging slot with Health check enabled at `/healthz` and swap once healthy.
 A single-instance app updated in-place may have a brief interruption.
 - To apply updates, change the configured image tag or restart the app/slot so App Service pulls the new image.
 If you wire up webhooks/CD to your registry, a new push to the same tag can trigger an automatic pull + restart.
 - Security/patches: we publish patched images (new immutable tags) when upstream components update.
 Track releases and move to the newer immutable tag via your staging → prod flow.